 How Pulmozyme® (dornase alfa) CF Treatment Works

 Cystic fibrosis (CF) often requires several different medicines as part of a treatment routine.
-Not all medicines work the same, so your doctor may prescribe multiple therapies to help you fight CF.
+Not all medicines work the same, so your doctor will prescribe multiple therapies to help you fight CF.

 Watch the video below for more information about the different roles cystic fibrosis treatments play.

 Pulmozyme is a commonly prescribed medicine that is unique in the way it works.
 Picture how a pair of scissors can be used to cut something into smaller pieces.
-Similarly, Pulmozyme cuts apart extracellular DNA by acting like an enzyme* naturally found in the lungs.
-By cutting this extracellular DNA, Pulmozyme helps make the thick, sticky mucus that your lungs produce thin and loose.
+Similarly, laboratory studies show that Pulmozyme cuts apart extracellular DNA by acting like an enzyme* naturally found in the lungs.
+By cutting this extracellular DNA, Pulmozyme helps make the thick, sticky mucus that your lungs produce thinner and looser.